adolfoweloy/adolfoweloy.github.io/_posts/2025-08-08-terminal-emulator.md

 }
 ```

 The core idea behind the creation of the PTY is to use the `forkpty` function, which creates a pseudo-terminal and forks a child process.
-This function opens the `/dev/pts/ptmx` file, which is the master side of the PTY, and returns a file descriptor that can be used to read and write to the PTY.
-On the other hand, the child process stdin and stdout are directly connected to the PTY slave side, which is represented by `/dev/pts/N`.
+This function opens the `/dev/pts/ptmx` file, which is the primary side of the PTY, and returns a file descriptor that can be used to read and write to the PTY.
+On the other hand, the child process stdin and stdout are directly connected to the PTY secondary side, which is represented by `/dev/pts/N`.

 | Path              | Description                                                                 |
 |-------------------|-----------------------------------------------------------------------------|